 - 1/3 cup apple cider vinegar

 - 1 (20 oz) can pineapple chunks

 - Preheat oven to 425 degrees.
 In a medium bowl mix together all of the ingredients for the meatballs.
 You will want to use your hands to mix them together well.
-Separate into golf ball sized meatballs.
-Place on a cookie sheet, then bake for 20 minutes.
+Separate into golf ball-sized meatballs.
+Place on a cookie sheet then bakes for 20 minutes.

-- In a medium sauce pan whisk together all the ingredients for the sauce.
+- In a medium saucepan whisk together all the ingredients for the sauce.
 Bring to a boil on medium heat, continue to stir until the sauce thickens.
 Set aside to cool.
-Place in a bowl or bag and in the fridge until you are ready to use.
+Place in a bowl or bag and in the fridge until you are ready to use it.

 - The last 30 minutes add your pineapple.
 Serve with rice!
 Enjoy!!